raul23/pyebooktools/README.rst

 `:information_source:`

-  Don't forget the name of the script ``ebooktools`` before the subcommand.
+  Don't forget the name of the Python script ``ebooktools`` before the subcommand.

 All subcommands are affected by the following global options: